SWERecker/mocaBot-v2/README.md

 # mocaBot-v2
  a re-written mocaBot based on [mirai](https://github.com/mamoe/mirai)

-## This project is under development and is NOT usable
+## This project is under development